 According to research: Breast milk in the first 10 days has a 90:10 whey-to-casein ratio.
 By 3-6 months, this changes to approximately 60:40.

-Bottom line: For newborns 0-3 months, whey-dominant formulas (NAN Pro 70:30) may be easier to digest.
+Pakistani pediatrician recommendation: For newborns 0-3 months, whey-dominant formulas (NAN Pro 70:30) are easier to digest.
 For babies 3+ months, 60:40 ratio (Aptamil, Lactogen) matches mature breast milk better.

 NAN Pro vs Aptamil vs Lactogen: Complete Ingredient Breakdown